 The Christmas Party is an after-hours event, meaning that the Magic Kingdom closes at 7 pm to all except those who have party tickets.
-In 2014, the Mickey’s Very Merry tickets cost anywhere from $67 to $74 per adult ticket depending on the party date.
-The prices for 2015 will be added below as soon as they are announced.
+The 2015 Mickey's Very Merry Christmas Party prices are as follows (prices do not include tax).

 It should be noted that any guest with a Christmas Party ticket can enter the Magic Kingdom starting at 4 pm and stay until the party ends at midnight, meaning that it is quite easy to save a day on Magic Your Way tickets.
 This practice is not officially advertised by Disney, but it has been in existence for many years and Cast Members will readily confirm this information.